Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 -   A high number of listeners can have a heavy load on the DSP thread and potentially overwhelm it due to the heavy processing required for each limiter.
+-   Sudden changes in listener or master volumes can cause temporary clicking noises as the effects are applied instantaneously.
+A remedy will be provided in a future release.
+It should be noted that audio source volumes do not suffer from this problem.

 ## Known Unity Engine and DSPGraph Issues